JuliaRogers13/miniproject2JuliaRogers/README.md

 ## Description

-This project will be using the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.
+This project will be using Pandas dataframes.
+Using API or datasets to get the information needed to answer a question.

 ## Getting Started